kcASCAPDukeEllington101119-100.jpg

 Organizations who have previously received a Health Equity Fund grant cannot submit an LOI in the same year an initial award was made.

-Qualified respondents are invited to submit a Letter of Intent (LOI) until March 2026 (or until funds have been exhausted).
+Qualified respondents are invited to submit a Letter of Intent (LOI) no later than May 31st, 2025.
 All respondents are strongly encouraged to watch the recording of the FAQ webinar held on October 10, 2023.
+Contact Isabel Spake or a member of the HEF team for more information.

 For additional information, please review the LOI Guidelines below, as well as the Health Equity Fund webpage.